1. Where is the Humane Education entrance?

 7. What is the difference between RED and BLUE weeks?

-This summer we are excited to offer dual curriculum to accomodate campers who may be joining us for more than one week of camp.
+This summer we are excited to offer dual curriculum to accommodate campers who may be joining us for more than one week of camp.
 The lessons, games, crafts, and activities included in the Summer Animal Camp curriculum will differ depending on the type of week you register for.
 Campers will be visiting all the same animals whether they are registered for a RED or BLUE week.
 Already signed up for a RED week?
 Why not join us for a BLUE week, too!

 8. What is extended care?